Front-Line Readiness: The Metrics That Drive Faster Vehicle Turnaround

 Task Completion Rates

 Which preparation tasks are completed on time versus delayed?
-This granular view identifies specific bottlenecks:
+This granular view identifies specific bottlenecks rather than just telling you things are slow:

-• Photos delayed?
-Photography scheduling might need adjustment
+- Photos delayed?
+Photography scheduling or capacity may need adjustment

-• Detailing backing up?
-Detailing capacity may be insufficient
+- Detailing backing up?
+Detail bay capacity may be insufficient for your volume

-• Mechanical work slow?
-Service department prioritization might be off
+- Mechanical work slow?
+Service department may not be prioritizing reconditioning

 Budget Compliance

-Are vehicles reaching FLR within allocated budgets, or are overruns common?
-Budget overruns often indicate:
+Are vehicles reaching FLR within allocated reconditioning budgets, or are overruns common?
+Budget overruns often indicate inaccurate condition assessments at intake, scope creep during reconditioning, or poor authorization controls.
+See our reconditioning budget management guide for detailed best practices.

 Common FLR Killers